Chandimal Jayasinghe

 Jayasinghe Arachchige Chandima Nuwan (born 31 May 1983; චන්දිමාල් ජයසිංහ), popularly as Chandimal Jayasinghe, is a Sri Lankan cosmetologist, entrepreneur and philanthropist.

-He is best known for organizing bridal competitions, Miss Sri Lanka and Miss World competitions as well as his royal birthday parties.
-He is currently the National Director of Mrs. World (Sri Lanka).
+He is known for organizing bridal competitions, Miss Sri Lanka and Miss World competitions as well as his royal birthday parties.
+He is the national director of Mrs. World (Sri Lanka).

+Early life and education

+He was born on 31 May 1983 in Beddagana, Pitakotte, Colombo, Sri Lanka, to a family with two siblings.
+His father, Jayasinghe Arachchige Chandradasa, had a food stall.
+His mother is Kuruvitage Gunawathi Silva, a housewife.
+He has one elder sister, Chandani.
+His father died in 2017 after a brief illness.

+He completed education at St. Thomas' College, Kotte up to the ordinary level.